 5. Executive Director's Responsibilities

-The Executive Director has specific responsibility for the promotion of an anti-fraud/corruption environment and is responsible for:
+The Executive Director has specific responsibility for the promotion of an antifraud/corruption environment and is responsible for:

-- Providing guidance on the measures to be taken by all staff in order to implement this policy. - Arranging for reported incidents of actual or suspected fraud/corruption to be promptly and appropriately investigated in conjunction with the appropriate staff.
+Providing guidance on the measures to be taken by all staff in order to implement this policy.